 Yep, it’s time for another walk down Nostalgia Lane that you didn’t ask for and probably don’t need.
 Since that’s the running theme of this entire blog thing of mine, we can at least agree I’m consistent.

-Back at the beginning of the year, I decided that I would offer up an irregularly-recurring feature that I’d use to revisit favorite movie and TV tie-in books.
-After taking a fond look back at novels based on The Six Million Dollar Man and The Bionic Woman and knowing that I wanted to avoid talking too much about Star Trek novels (at least right away), it seems obvious to me that the next old-timey series deserving of some love is Planet of the Apes!
+Back at the beginning of the year, I decided I would offer up an irregularly-recurring feature that I’d use to revisit favorite movie and TV tie-in books.
+After taking a fond look back at novels based on The Six Million Dollar Man and The Bionic Woman and knowing I wanted to avoid talking too much about Star Trek novels (at least right away), it seems obvious to me the next old-timey series deserving of some love is Planet of the Apes!

-As is true of Star Trek and the “Bionic shows,” Planet of the Apes was another series (of movies and television shows, in this case) that I came to love very early on.
+As is true of Star Trek and the “Bionic shows,” Planet of the Apes was another series (of movies and television shows, in this case) I came to love very early on.
 Though I never saw any of the original five films in theaters, I did watch both of the subsequent television series as best I could during their original broadcasts in 1974-75.
 Just as I was learning about books based on the other two franchises around this time, so too did I discover the same was true of Apes.

 First I found a copy of Pierre Boulle‘s original 1963 novel at the library, after which I found a paperback of Jerry Pournelle’s novelization of Escape from the Planet of the Apes occupying space on a department store book rack.
 Unlike the Star Trek novels and episode adaptations which seemed to be everywhere, tracking down the books tying into the other Apes films would prove to be much more challenging.